sdushantha/farge/README.md

-   --no-color-code       dont write the color code on the preview window --rgb                 show the color code as RGB instead of HEX --image-viewer        image viewer to use to show the preview (feh, mpv, sxiv) --stdout              output the color value to stdout --version             show the version of farge you are using
+   --no-color-code       dont write the color code on the preview window --rgb                 show the color code as RGB instead of HEX --image-viewer        image viewer to use to show the preview (feh, mpv, sxiv) --notify              send the color code as notification, where the icon is the selected color --expire-time         amount of time the notification should be visible, in milliseconds --stdout              output the color value to stdout --version             show the version of farge you are using
 ```

 ## Tips
 It would be smart to bind `farge` to a keybinding.
 Here is an example for `i3wm` users:
 ```